 Diagnosing Whooping Cough

 Dr. Blaise Congeni, director of infectious disease at Akron Children’s Hospital told ABC News that increased awareness among doctors about whooping cough prevalence is needed.

 “Many young doctors have never made the diagnosis,” he says.
 “If you can catch it in incubation period, you can prevent it.”

-Granted, one challenge for doctors is that only one test can conclusively prove pertussis, one too costly for most people.
+Granted, one challenge doctors face is that only one test can conclusively prove pertussis, one too costly for most people.
 Even if conducted, it might fail to show a new variation of whooping cough.
-But the rare doctor who recognizes symptoms — and admits them — immediately treats on the assumption that it is whooping cough.
+But the rare doctor who recognizes symptoms — and admits them — immediately treats accordingly on the assumption that it is whooping cough.
 They use another way to diagnose whooping cough: the clinical case definition.